yazzou/wordpress-toolbox/README.md

 #### `wpautop` will mess up your shortcodes

 [`wpautop`](https://developer.wordpress.org/reference/functions/wpautop/) is great; it will replace all double line-breaks with paragraph elements.
 It will also mess up the markup of your shortcodes.
 [Some sort of workaround exists](https://wp-mix.com/wordpress-disable-extra-p-tags-shortcodes/), but it's not clear what the side-effects of the change are.

+#### Uploaded images with accented characters in their filename will not load on certain browsers

+If you upload an image that has diacritical marks in its filename, it will display as [broken in some browsers](https://core.trac.wordpress.org/ticket/22363).

+#### Don't forget to check the upload limit in your server's configuration

+You don't want to launch with a (often default) 8mb file upload limit.

 ## Miscellaneous tips